open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

    This rule ensures that exception logs can be recorded independently from traces and covers cases when no span exists, or when the corresponding span is not recorded.

-2. Exception should be logged with appropriate severity depending on the available context.
+2. An exception should be logged with appropriate severity depending on the available context.

    - Exceptions that don't indicate any issue should be recorded with severity not higher than `Info`.
    - Transient errors (even if it's the last try) should be recorded with severity not higher than `Warning`.